 We have outlined below other qualifications that we consider for this course.
 If you are studying a qualification that is not listed, please contact the askBU Enquiry Service – it may be that we can still consider it.

-- Extended Diploma: This course requires Distinction, Distinction, Distinction which must include distinction in required subject.
+- Extended Diploma: This course requires Distinction, Distinction, Merit which must include a distinction in a required subject.
 Offers will be subject and grade specific, particularly in the science subjects.

 A combination of BTEC qualifications to meet the overall course tariff is also acceptable.

 The requirements for BTEC applicants are changing for 2018 entry.
 This course will only accept applicants with a BTEC qualification in Health & Social Care or Health Science.

 Cambridge Pre-U Diploma: We welcome applicants studying the Cambridge Pre-U Diploma or a combination of Pre-U subjects and A-levels.

 European Baccalaureate: Applicants are required to achieve a minimum score of 76% overall.

 International Baccalaureate (Diploma): The IB Diploma is welcomed as part of the International Baccalaureate (IB).
 This course requires 32 points including 5 points from each of the 3 Higher Level subjects.

 Scottish Qualifications: Scottish Advanced Highers, Scottish Highers and other Scottish qualifications are all welcomed providing that your results meet the overall course tariff and include required/relevant subjects as appropriate.

 Welsh Baccalaureate: The Welsh Baccalaureate Advanced Diploma is welcomed alongside A-Levels or equivalent, to meet the overall course tariff.